CreatorWorkflowsNow/lab_aemc/lab_1_configure/120_App_Engine.md

 Consider restricting developer access to Flow Designer Resources using content filtering for Flow Designer.
 This allows administrators to manage access to Flow Designer resources and specify which features App Engine Studio users can leverage while building applications.

 ![](../images/2023-03-06-17-09-26.png)

 {: .note}
-> For the purposes of this lab, we are only reviewing where to manage the Flow Designer access settings
+> For the purposes of this lab, we are only reviewing where to manage the Flow Designer access settings.
+>
+> *This step is not required as part of the initial application setup.*

+Flow Designer access from App Engine Studio can be updated later to provide developers the editing capabilities that best suit their experience and needs.

 {: .highlight}
-*For more information on managing User access to Flow Designer settings, see [[Product Documentation: User access to Flow Designer]](https://docs.servicenow.com/csh?topicname=user-access-flow-designer.html&version=latest)*
+*For more information on Flow Designer resources, see [[Product Documentation: Content Filtering for Flow Designer]](https://docs.servicenow.com/csh?topicname=content-filtering-flow-designer.html)*

-When you are done reviewing the Flow Designer access settings, close out the modal, then click "Mark as Complete".
+When you are done reviewing the Flow Designer access settings, close out the modal, then click **Mark as Complete**.

 ![](../images/2023-03-06-17-15-51.png)